PoCInnovation/Workshops/software/22.Encore/README.md

 How about creating a new service to handle `deliveryman` ?

 First, we must improve your `database` service to handle the relation between `packets` & `deliveryman`.
-Since encore doesn't currently support powerful ORM like [ent](https://entgo.io/) or [goORM](https://gorm.io/index.html), we will need to query our data with raw SQL.
+Since encore doesn't currently support powerful ORM like [ent](https://entgo.io/) or [goORM](https://gorm.io/index.html), we will need to query our data with raw SQL.<br>
 It's not really easy for a beginner so to keep concentrate on encore, you will replace your `database` service with the [one provide in the workshop](./source/step2/database-service.zip).

 Your `database` service should now have the following architecture.